Guilty plea in 2021 double homicide of motorcyclists in Rockingham County. One of victims was U.S. Marine veteran

 “This type of crime is horrific.
 It’s not something we see here in Rockingham County.
 In fact, in my more than 30-year career in law enforcement in this county, I don’t think I’ve seen anything like it,’’ Page said in 2021.

-Fitzgerald served in the U.S. Marines for 15 years before her retirement in 2015, according to a resume Fitzgerald published online via wordpress, describing herself as a freelance journalist.
+Haneefa Fitzgerald had served in the U.S. Marines for 15 years before her retirement in 2015, according to a resume she published online via wordpress, describing herself as a freelance journalist.

 An administrative assistant who dealt with human resources issues within her branch of service, Fitzgerald was awarded three U.S. Navy and Marine Corps Achievement Medals and a Navy and Marine Corps Commendation Medal for her work, the resume said.